SumanKumarChava/ReactJS-Practice/README.md

 22. **Named exports can be imported through curly braces .
 Ex : import {NAME} from './contants.js'** Dafult exports can be imported normally.
 Ex : import Header from './Header.js'
+23. React Hook is a normal JS function provided by react library.
+24. useState(), useEffect() are the mainly used react hooks most of the times.

+25. let names = []; // way to create a normal variable.

+    const [names, setName] = useState([]); // way to create a local state variable & setName() will update the names list

+26. whenever the state variable gets updated, react will re-render the component.
+React makes DOM operations superfast.
+27. React uses Reconciliation algorithm or React Fiber algorithm to perform dom operations quickly by using virtual dom.
+Read more at **https://github.com/acdlite/react-fiber-architecture**.
+28.